riccardobek/markdown-cv/index.md

 Java Software Developer @ <a href="https://www.cinetix-group.it/">Cinetix s.r.l.</a>

+### Interests

+Web and mobile development; most importantly learning something new everyday!
+The job I'm looking for pays attention to the employee and his training; and give the chance to move up.

 ## Occupation

 `June 2020 - now`
 **Java Software Developer**, Cinetix s.r.l.

+I'm part of the Java developer team, which is in charge to develop the GUI of some Cinetix products.
+My main task are:

-Java development based on Springboot framework.
+- Java development based on Springboot framework.

-Maintenance of microservices applications on Linux.
+- Maintenance of microservices applications on Linux.

+The tecnoligies I am working with are:

+- Framework: Spring
+- Backend: Java, Python
+- Frontend: HTML5, CSS3/SASS/LESS, JavaScript/TypeScript
+- Operating system: Linux

 `November 2020 - June 2022`